Ozia112/Team-2-FSE-repo/(C)Requirements/NonFuncionalRequirements.md

    - High contrast is a key characteristic in web accessibility, defined by the *Web Content Accessibility Guidelines (WCAG): It refers to the relationship between text and background that facilitates readability.
 WCAG recommends a minimum contrast of 4.5:1 for normal text and 3:1 for large text, ensuring that content is readable for people with low vision or visual impairments.

 ### "Easy to identify" and "easy to use”:
-   -Easy to identify: The elements in an interface must be clearly distinguishable, that is, users can quickly and clearly identify the available components and functionalities.
+   - Easy to identify: The elements in an interface must be clearly distinguishable, that is, users can quickly and clearly identify the available components and functionalities.
    - Easy to use: The interface should provide a fluid experience, where users can complete tasks with as few clicks or steps as possible.
 Actions must be clear, coherent and predictable.

 ### “Appeal” parameters for UX/UI:
    - In UX/UI, an attractive design is characterized by:
-     -Aesthetics: Use of a color palette, typography and visual style that generates a pleasant experience consistent with the brand identity.
+     - Aesthetics: Use of a color palette, typography and visual style that generates a pleasant experience consistent with the brand identity.
      - Coherence: Maintain a uniform and consistent structure throughout the design, avoiding user confusion.
      - Smooth animations and transitions: Incorporate small details that make interaction with the interface pleasant.